brutalaty/brutalaty-powerline-gitstatus-installion/README.md

 # Installing powerline

-My personal guide to setting up powerline on bash.
+My personal guide to setting up powerline with powerline-gitstatus on bash.
-For a more detailed, visit [System Slayer's Youtube guide][1]
+For a more detailed, visit [System Slayer's Youtube guide][1].
+My instructions here differ slightly as System Slayers wasn't enough to get it working.

 ## Prerequisites